hmrc/income-tax-mtd-changelog/README.md

 Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---

+### 20 March 2024

+The following changes are now available in the Sandbox:

+#### mtd-sa-test-support-api

+New endpoint `Create and Amend Test ITSA Status`.

+* This endpoint enables you to create and amend a test ITSA status for a specified customer(identified by a National Insurance number) and tax year.

+---

 ### 15 March 2024

 The following change is now available in Sandbox and Production: